6 Tips to Prevent Basement Flooding

 Before making any decisions, you should verify this information with your insurance provider; however, in most cases, flooding is not covered by homeowner’s insurance.
 In order to be protected from flood damage, you will need to acquire a second insurance in addition to your current one.

-According to the National Flood Insurance Program (NFIP), a basement is any part of a building with a floor placed below the natural ground level on all sides.
+As outlined by the National Flood Insurance Program (NFIP), a basement is defined as any section of a structure with a floor situated below the natural ground level on all sides.
 This definition applies to basements in both residential and commercial structures.
 This term originates from the Federal Emergency Management Agency (FEMA), an agency that is part of the government of the United States.
-Under the building coverage provision of flood insurance, a variety of household appliances, such as sump pumps, well water tanks and pumps, oil and natural gas tanks, furnaces, water heaters, air conditioners, and heat pumps, are protected in the event that a flood takes place.
+Within the framework of flood insurance’s building coverage provision, numerous household appliances, including but not limited to sump pumps, well water tanks and pumps, oil and natural gas tanks, furnaces, water heaters, air conditioners, and heat pumps, receive protection in case of a basement flooding occurrence.
 The insurance policy provides this coverage.
 This guarantees that the property that is insured will not sustain any damage.
 In the context of homeowner’s insurance plans, the phrase “contents coverage” refers to the protection extended to things like washing machines and dryers, as well as freezers and the food that is kept within them.
+The flood insurance policy will not pay to replace things like the carpet, furniture, or any other items deemed to have only a minimal functional value.
+This includes any and all items that fall into this category.